miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 2. Color and Gradient Thresholding

 For an efective lane detection, in this project it was used a combination of color and gradient thresholds (see the `color_gradient_thres()` function).
-Before extracting this thresholds the brightness of the images is improved by the `increase_brightness()` function.
+Before extracting this thresholds, the brightness of the images is improved by the `increase_brightness()` function.

 First of all, a color thresholding is applied to the images to extract only the yellow and white objects.
-By this is possible to filter out other possible lines and noise on the road.
+By doing this it is possible to filter out other possible lines and noise on the road.
 This extraction of colors is key for the challenge video.
-To extract the yellow and white colors the images are converted to the HSV color space.
-Once in the HSV color space it was possible to apply thresholds to extract only yellow and white objects.
+To extract the yellow and white colors, the images are converted to the HSV color space.
+Once in the HSV color space, it is possible to apply thresholds to extract only yellow and white objects.

-Afterward, gradient thresholding was applied, which is a combination of sobel x, direction and magnitude thresholds.
+Afterward, gradient thresholding is applied, which is a combination of sobel x, direction and magnitude thresholds.
 The following image shows an example of a resulting binary image after applying the combined color and gradient thresholds:

 ![alt text][image4]